borkdude/re-find.web/README.md

     script/build

-This will write some files to the `/tmp/re-find.web` directory.
+This will write some files to the `dist` directory.

 If you haven't, [install the drivers to automate your browsers](https://github.com/igrishaev/etaoin#installing-drivers) (currently